Motion-Project/motion/README.md

 ## Documentation

-The offline documentation is available in the **doc/** directory in the motion_guide.html file.
+The documentation for Motion is contained within the file motion_guide.html.

-The online version of this file is within the master branch [here](http://htmlpreview.github.com/?https://github.com/Motion-Project/motion/blob/master/motion_guide.html)
+The offline version of this file is available in the **doc/motion** directory.
+The online version of the motion_guide.html file is within the master branch and can be viewed [here](http://htmlpreview.github.com/?https://github.com/Motion-Project/motion/blob/master/motion_guide.html)

-Abbreviated building instructions are included within the INSTALL file.
-Full building instructions can be found within the motion_guilde.html file.
+In addition to the detailed building instructions included within the guide, the INSTALL file contains abbreviated building instructions.

 ## Resources

 Please join the mailing list [here](https://lists.sourceforge.net/lists/listinfo/motion-user)

-We prefer support through the mailing list because more will have benefit from the answers.
+We prefer support through the mailing list because more people will have the benefit from the answers.
 A archive of mailing list discussions can be viewed [here](https://sourceforge.net/p/motion/mailman/motion-user/)

 ## License

 Motion is mainly distributed under the GNU GENERAL PUBLIC LICENSE (GPL) version 2 or later.
-See the copyright file for a list of all the liscensing terms of the various parts of Motion.
+See the copyright file for a list of all the licensing terms of the various components of Motion.

 The file CREDITS lists the many people who have contributed to Motion over the years.
-Support:

 ## Contributing